hdShang/arxiv-daily/docs/cs-AI/2025-05-12/papers/250507176v2-internet-of-agents-fundamentals-applications-and-challenges.md

 ---
 layout: default
-title: Internet of Agents: Fundamentals, Applications, and Challenges
+title: "Internet of Agents: Fundamentals, Applications, and Challenges"
 ---

 # Internet of Agents: Fundamentals, Applications, and Challenges